the-teachingRSE-project/competencies/institutionalized_education.md

 For certain skills it would also be good for finding jobs outside academia, e.g. in industry where certain practices are already state-of-the-art.
-However, these certificates are only helpful if there is a certain level of standardization, which would require a central authority or collaboration between multiple stakeholders to decide on contents and allow participating institutions to issue these certificates.
+However, these certificates are only helpful if there is a certain level of standardisation, which would require a central authority or collaboration between multiple stakeholders to decide on contents and allow participating institutions to issue these certificates.
 Additionally, it can be excluding capable applicants who already use these